Adrienne Brodeur / Executive Director

 Caroline Tory is the Senior Program Associate for Aspen Words, overseeing the high-quality execution of AW’s events and communications efforts.
 She has worked closely with AW leaders and partners to develop the new $35,000 Aspen Words Literary Prize, and heads the marketing strategy and logistics on several other programs.
 Prior to joining Aspen Words in 2013, she worked in events, membership, and communications on the Aspen Institute’s Advancement team.
-She has also held positions in Alumni Relations at Bowdoin College and in development at the Woodrow Wilson Center in Washington, DC, conducting donor research and providing database support for the development office.
+She has also held positions in Alumni Relations at Bowdoin College and in development at the Woodrow Wilson Center in Washington, DC, conducting donor research and providing database support for the development department.
 Caroline graduated Summa Cum Laude from Bowdoin College where she majored in Government & Legal Studies and French while also competing for the Track and Field team.
 Following graduation, Caroline was awarded a Bowdoin French Department Fellowship in Nantes, France, where she spent nine months teaching English to French students at an engineering school.

 Elizabeth Nix is the Program Coordinator for Aspen Words, working with the team on programs including Winter Words and Summer Words as well as marketing and communications initiatives.
 She joined Aspen Words in 2017, after running her own content development and digital design agency and serving as a longtime contributing writer to History.com, the History Channel’s website.
 Prior to that, she was the digital content director for A + E Networks, served as corporate communications director for a Silicon Valley tech startup and managed key accounts for a New York City-based digital marketing and tech agency.
 A graduate of Georgetown University, she began her career on the editorial staff at Cosmopolitan Magazine and has written for a number of other national magazines.